-OHL North America company, OHL-Arellano, has been awarded the contract for the expansion and renovation of the Dr. Horacio E. Oduber Hospital (HOH) located in Oranjestad, the capital of Aruba, a Caribbean Island part of the Netherlands as an independent country.
+Building has been awarded the contract for the expansion and renovation of the Dr. Horacio E. Oduber Hospital (HOH) located in Oranjestad, Aruba.

-It is the largest hospital project in Aruba to date and has been promoted by the government, its international investment bank, AIB Bank, and the private-public development agency, Stichting Onroerend Goes Aruba (SOGA).
-The purpose of the project is to improve medical attention for Aruba's citizens and visitors, turning the HOH in to a top-level hospital.
+It is the largest hospital project in Aruba to date and has been heavily promoted by government officials, its international investment bank, AIB Bank, and the private-public development agency, Stichting Onroerend Goes Aruba (SOGA).
+The purpose of the project is to improve medical attention for Aruba's citizens and visitors, turning the HOH into a top-level hospital.

-The contract will be carried out in two phases throughout four years.
-The first phase will comprise of the extension of the hospital, with a total new building construction surface of 15,447 square meters.
+The contract will be carried out in two phases over four years.
+The first phase will comprise an extension of the hospital, with a total new building construction surface of 15,447 square meters.
 The second phase includes the renovation of the current hospital centers.

 The extension includes the construction of a new six-story polyclinic with 96 rooms for patient admittance, a three-story building dedicated to medical consultations and outpatient services, and a central power plant and storage building to extend the existing electrical and mechanic infrastructure.